 Did you know houseplants benefit from companionship?
 Some plants have a natural affinity for one another and flourish in certain combinations.
 They grow better when placed together.

 However, you need to know certain things before cultivating two plants together.
-Read this article to learn about the fantastic plant pairings and how to locate the perfect pot-mate for your house plant.
+Read this article to learn about fantastic plant pairings and how to locate the perfect pot-mate for your house plant.

 Houseplants That Can be Planted Together in the United States